vmware/vmware-aria-operations-integration-sdk/doc/troubleshooting_and_faq.md

 If you're having trouble with permissions on a Windows system, you can refer to the Docker documentation for instructions on how to [Understand permission requirements for Windows](https://docs.docker.com/desktop/windows/permission-requirements/).

+### Why do I need a container registry?

+Containerized adapters use container registries to store, distribute, and install adapters.
+During the development of an adapter, mp-build requires a container registry to upload the resulting container.
+After uploading the container to the given registry, mp-build saves the host, and the container digest in the manifest.txt file bundled inside the pak file.
+During installation, VMware Aria Operations uses the information inside the manifest.txt file to pull the container from the registry and run the container.

 ### How are docker credential managed?

 Docker credential are managed by the Docker daemon.
 To learn more about how the docker daemon manages credentials